 The setup will grant the provided accounts access to SQL Workload Analysis and the IDERA Dashboard.
 The user that installs the IDERA Dashboard has access to this application by default as a Dashboard Administrator.
 You can choose whether you want other users to have access to the IDERA Dashboard in the Administration view.
+Click Install to indicate that you are ready to complete your installation with the configurations you specified.
+If you want to review or change any of your settings, click Back.

-- 1. Click Install to indicate that you are ready to complete your installation with the configurations you specified.
-If you want to review or change any of your settings, click Back. - 2.
-Click Finish to exit the IDERA Dashboard Setup Wizard.
+To complete the SQL Workload Analysis, click Finish to exit the IDERA Dashboard Setup Wizard.